rflambert/Ashita-MountMuzzle/README.md

  ___
 ### Usage

-Manually load the addon by using one of the following commands:
+Manually load the addon by using the following command:

-    //lua load mountmuzzle
+    /addon load mountmuzzle
-    //lua l mountmuzzle

 ___
 ### Commands